The Florida Bail Bond System: How Does It Work?

 In addition, the bond system allows defendants to continue to work and care for their families, as well as and assist in the preparation of their defense, while they await trial.
 Defendants may also use this time to make restitution, begin therapy services, or take other actions that could mitigate their sentences.
 The simple fact is that having the person is out of jail on bond is a significant defense strategy.

-Wait to Hire a Bail Bondsman
+When Should I Hire a Bail Bondsman in Tampa?

 Too often, a person who is arrested will panic and immediately contact a bail bondsman to post bail and secure their release.
 This is the wrong tactic because it limits that person’s defense options.
 The first call should be to an experienced criminal defense attorney rather than the bail bondsman because the lawyer may be able to lessen the impact of the arrest by: